OpenMDAO/OpenMDAO-Framework/docs/quick-ref/style.rst

   User's Guide
   ============

 The overline and underline must be the same length, or you will get an error and the build will fail.
+If you use just underline and it is shorter than the text, you will get a warning, but the documents will build.
+If you use just underline, and it is longer than the text, Sphinx doesn't seem to mind.

 **- File title:**